Rule 431. Procedure When Defendant Arrested With Warrant.

 For the procedures when a bench warrant is issued in court cases, see Rule 150.

-Concerning the defendants right to counsel and waiver of counsel, see Rules 121 and 122.
+Concerning the appearance or waiver of counsel, see Rules 121 and 122.

-For the procedures in summary cases within the jurisdiction of Philadelphia Traffic Court or Philadelphia Municipal Court, see Chapter 10.
+For the procedures in summary cases within the jurisdiction of the Philadelphia Municipal Court and the Philadelphia Municipal Court Traffic Division, see Chapter 10.

 Official Note